Xennonio/Xennonio/README.md

 ### 👋 Hello
 <p align="left">
-My nickname is Xennonio, better known as Xeno, I'm a math undergrad at IME - USP.
+My nickname is Xennonio / Xeno, I'm a math undergrad at IME - USP.
 I mainly like Mathematics, in particular the area of foundations, such as Formal Logic, Model Theory and Set Theory, as well as related areas.
 </p>